top of page

 23rd August 2021

 Today, the museum trustees finally submitted their formal grant application to the National Lottery Heritage Fund ahead of the 25th August deadline.
-The Trustees wish to thank its project support, Sam Hine, the museum volunteers, local residents and businesses and the many advisors who gave of their time and expertise to make this possible.
+The Trustees wish to thank its project support, Sam Hine from Communities Can, the museum volunteers, local residents and businesses and the many advisors who gave of their time and expertise to make this possible.
 We will not hear from the NLHF of their decision until mid December, so we're keeping our fingers and everything crossed till then for a positive outcome.

 April 2021